 While there are many non-invasive technologies on the market that claim to reduce cellulite, there is no real evidence that any of these technologies are actually effective.

 Schedule Your Philadelphia Liposuction Consultation

-If you are interested in liposuction to obtain a better body contour, don’t hesitate to contact experienced Philadelphia plastic surgeon Dr. David Bottger at 610-355-1929 to schedule your initial consultation.
+If you are interested in liposuction to obtain a better body contour, don’t hesitate to contact experienced Philadelphia plastic surgeon Dr. David Bottger at (610) 227-6119 to schedule your initial consultation.
 He will answer any questions you have and let you know if you are a good candidate for liposuction.
 Dr. Bottger serves patients in Philadelphia, Newtown Square, and other nearby areas of Pennsylvania.
 Get directions to our liposuction surgeon from Google Maps.